genagl/shmapper/README.txt

 == Changelog ==

+= 1.3 =
+* Layer switcher for OSM fixed.
+* Map owner email notification about new map requests fixed.
+* Display of marker clouds content fixed.

 = 1.2 =
 * Post-moderation of markers fixed for forms with enabled reCaptcha.
 * Marker setup fixed for mobile screens.